 Even a relatively minor price hike can throw your budget completely off-kilter.
 Here are some tips on how to deal with the dreaded cost increase.

 Sometimes, the best way to deal with an increase in fees is to let the director know the strain it has on your budget.
+Especially if you have a good relationship with your daycare staff (teacher gifts, anyone?), they may be willing to work with you.

 “I scheduled an appointment with the director, and explained that we truly could not afford the rate increase, which would have been an additional $200 per month,” says Kristin, mom of a two year old and a 5-month-old.